Joeaculberson/GenerateSegaSaturnExes/README.md

 command=C:\Users\Joe\Desktop\ROMs\Saturn\exes\%fn.exe

-in order to use the %fn param I had to download the lastest version of ice from their repo.
+in order to use the %fn param I had to download the lastest version of Ice from their repo.

 Use this in the emulators.txt file